apache/cordova-docs/www/docs/en/dev/guide/cli/index.md

 `www` directory.
-For example, an app can incorporate a _back button_ graphic into the iOS interface, stored in `merges/ios/img/back_button.png`, while the Android version can instead capture `[backbutton](../../cordova/events/events.backbutton.html)` events from the corresponding hardware button.
+For example, an app can incorporate a _back button_ graphic into the iOS interface, stored in `merges/ios/img/back_button.png`, while the Android version can instead capture [backbutton][BackButtonEvent] events from the corresponding hardware button.

 ## Help Commands